 What paperwork or information will you need from my attorney?

 To be eligible for pre-settlement funding, you will need to be represented by a lawyer.
-This lawyer should have filed a lawsuit on your behalf or is planning to file a lawsuit in the immediate future.
+This lawyer may have either filed a lawsuit on your behalf or is planning to file a lawsuit in the immediate future.
 Pre-settlement funding companies will likely ask to speak to your lawyer about your case; the company will value your case based, in part, on this discussion with your attorney.
 You should ask the pre-settlement funding company about what information your attorney should be prepared to share.
 This may include (if applicable) police or incident reports, medical reports, photos of the incident or injuries, insurance policy and limits, and other information that may be unique to your lawsuit.

 What if I already have a cash advance from another pre-settlement funding company?